jmpavlick/pavlick-dot-dev/essay.md

 # Professional Experience

+## Vendr

+**In 2023**, I joined Vendr as a Sr. Software Engineer, where we're building a world-scale negotiation-as-a-service platform for SaaS purchasing with Elm and TypeScript.
+Watch this space; there's more to come.

 ## Gatesnap Labs

 **In 2022**, I decided to hire some of my friends to help me **create my own software product company**.
 As a hobby, I race bicycle motocross professionally; I have a thorough and systemic knowledge of every aspect of the sport, and I've decided to use that experience to **launch products in an underserved niche**.
 We have just launched our first product - Gearbag, a truly unique cross-platform mobile application that makes it easier to calculate, compare, and adjust bicycle gearing.
 I've built the application with **Elm and Ionic Capacitor**.